numpy/numpy/doc/source/user/whatisnumpy.rst

   }

-This saves all the overhead involved in interpreting the Python code and manipulating Python objects, but at the expense of the benefits gained from coding in Python.
+This saves all the overhead involved in interpreting the Python code and manipulating Python objects but at the expense of the benefits gained from coding in Python.
 Furthermore, the coding work required increases with the dimensionality of our data.
 In the case of a 2-D array, for example, the C code (abridged as before) expands to